goldsky-io/docs-v1/src/pages/concepts.md

 ---
 title: Concepts
 description: What is indexing?
-What are streams?
+What are pipelines?
 How do I integrate with Goldsky?
 ---

-Learn about Goldsky concepts such as sources, streams, and sinks.
+Learn about Goldsky concepts such as sources, pipelines, and sinks.

 ## Sources & sinks